 Planning a visit to Kuala Lumpur?
+Looking for free things to do in Kuala Lumpur?

 Plan to spend at least 4 – 5 days in Kuala Lumpur (KL) before heading out into the coastal areas to enjoy Malaysia’s beautiful beach resorts or head into the mountains to escape the heat.